-- Remove steak from pan and add two cups of beef broth, packet of brown gravy mix, and can of diced tomatoes.
+- Remove steaks from pan and set aside.
+Add beef broth, packet of brown gravy mix, and can of diced tomatoes with the juice.
 Stir well, scraping the bottom of the pan.

-- Bring mixture to boil, reduce heat, and return meat to pan.
-Simmer covered for 1 to 1 1/2 hours or until meat is fork tender.
+- Add the steaks back to the pan and bring to a boil.
+Reduce the heat to a simmer, cover, and cook for 1 to 1 1/2 hours or until meat is fork tender.